-- Agent Utah was apparently killed in training by using weapons tech without proper controls.
+- Agent Utah was apparently killed or nearly killed in training by using weapons tech without proper controls.
 A deleted scene on the season 9 DVD showed his accident; a bubble shield formed around his head and he passed out from lack of air.

 - Something happened to Agent Georgia involving a jetpack on a space op.
 It seems he just lost control and was careening through space until he smacked into a window on a space station, having a brief casual chat with Utah even.
-Until otherwise is said, they may still be alive.
+Until otherwise is said, he may still be alive.
 He gets a voice only cameo in Spartan Ops and appears in person in season 14, episode 21.
 At the time he was in the top nine in rankings, though his specific number was not given.

 - Maryland, Delaware, West Virginia, and Virginia are women.